 For developers too, this is a necessary skill when testing out new ideas and designs.

-If you enjoyed reading this article on doing a WordPress database reset, you should read this one on how to scan the WordPress database for malware.
+If you enjoyed reading this article on how to do a WordPress database reset, you should check out this one about how to find and replace url in WordPress database.